nodejs/citgm/README.md

 silently and automatically downgrade permissions.
 If it cannot downgrade, it will print an error and exit the process.

-The tool will also automatically check npm to see if there are updates available.
-If a newer version has been published to npm, an info notice will appear in the verbose output.
-If the `-v` or `--verbose` flag is not set, the update notice will not be displayed.

 ## citgm-all

 If you want to run all the test suites for all modules found in a lookup table